Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: A Structural Representation of Belief Aggregation and Pricing

 Let the approximated value of $C_{i,t}$ and the parameter $\phi$ be $\hat{C}_{i,t}$ and $\hat{\phi}$, respectively, then,

 Finally, the expected excess return is defined with function $g(\cdot)$ and the approximated $\hat{C}_{i,t}$ as below,

-As discussed in \cite{daniel1997evidence}, the main limitation of the return prediction error model is the absence of economic constraints.
+As discussed in \textcite{daniel1997evidence}, the main limitation of the return prediction error model is the absence of economic constraints.
 For instance, the fundamental theorem of asset pricing constrains the arbitrage opportunity, which implies that the difference between the price of an identical asset is improbable.
 This condition is referred to as ``the law of one price'' in asset pricing theory.
 In the cases without such condition, two different assets can have identical price despite disparate fundamental values.

 However, CB-APM diverges from the approach of return prediction modeling for several reasons.
 Firstly, it offers greater flexibility, accommodating diverse scenarios involving analyst estimates and future returns.
 Unlike factor models, which do not differentiate prices of identical risk factors, CB-APM acknowledges that similar analyst opinions across firms may yield distinct future returns.
 While we assume rational decision-making by analysts, as discussed in subsequent sections, it is prudent not to constrain such scenarios initially.
 Secondly, CB-APM facilitates a range of optimization approaches in approximating the asset pricing model.
-Unlike factor models, where the estimation process is mostly the extension of Fama--MacBeth regression \citep{fama1973risk} restricting the integration of the entire expected return modeling process, CB-APM allows for a more holistic training process, avoiding multiple optimization procedures.
+Unlike factor models, where the estimation process is mostly the extension of Fama--MacBeth regression \parencite{fama1973risk} restricting the integration of the entire expected return modeling process, CB-APM allows for a more holistic training process, avoiding multiple optimization procedures.
 Overall, given that the consensus-bottleneck represents a novel approach in asset pricing research, we aimed to maintain the underlying framework as simple and flexible as possible.

-Although it is designed as intended, given that neural networks are well-recognized as ``universal approximators", the model can allow any scenarios and consequences as outcomes, that don't necessarily align with the economic theories.
+Although it is designed as intended, given that neural networks are well-recognized as ``universal approximators", the model can generate outcomes that need not align with economic theory.
 To overcome the limitation of the proposed prediction model, we apply stabilized optimization approaches proposed in the machine learning literature, such as regularization and scheduling.
-Such techniques are expected to function as ``universal constraints", achieving both practical performances and theoretical rigor.
+Such techniques are expected to function as ``universal constraints", improving empirical performance while preserving theoretical discipline.
 See Internet Appendix \ref{Appendix:hyper} for detailed discussions and experimental settings.